AI-powered skincare smartphone app created in Novosibirsk

-We see a serious problem in the market where women can't decide which products to use, which ones are effective, and whether they help over time.
+We see a serious problem in the market when women can't decide which products to use, which ones are effective, and whether they help over time.
 We found a suitable dataset and skin condition models in the public domain, based on which we trained our application to recognize skin conditions.

 The developers plan to expand the list of skin conditions that the application can recognize, as well as add care recommendations.

-Earlier, scientists from Penza State University created a web application that allows diagnosing coronavirus pneumonia using X-rays of the chest, without resorting to computed tomography.
+Earlier, scientists from Penza State University created a web application that allows diagnosing coronavirus pneumonia using X-rays of the chest without resorting to computed tomography.

 Read more on the topic: